 The location of your rental will definitely depend on your situation, such as your job location, children’s school location, your budget, and ability to pay higher rent and be close to your job/school or you prefer to pay less and commute, etc.

-We wrote a general Vienna districts guide where we mention a few characteristics of each of 23 Vienna districts.
+We wrote a general Vienna district guide where we mention a few characteristics of each of the 23 Vienna districts.
 This might be also helpful to you in deciding on where to rent.
-Whichever district you decide, keep in mind that Vienna has very good and punctual public transport and you will be able to reach any point in the city within a 20-45 minutes ride.
+Whichever district you decide, keep in mind that Vienna has very good and punctual public transport and you will be able to reach any point in the city within a 20-45 minute ride.

-In some districts, you can rent an apartment for as low as 500 Euro/month and the average price of rentals in Vienna is around 1,400 Euro, which is quite low for European capitals’ average.
+In some districts, you can rent an apartment for as low as 500 Euro/month and the average price of rentals in Vienna is around 1,400 Euro, which is quite low for the European capitals’ average.

 Vienna has all types of accommodations available for long term rentals: studio or small apartments, large apartments and penthouses, houses of different sizes and with a variety of facilities (pool, garden, garage, etc), and luxurious villas for the more privileged among us.

 What documents are required to sign the lease?

 In order to sign long-term rental lease, you will require several documents.
 Apart from a standard ID document or passport, you will need Meldezettel (residence registration form, which will be updated when you sign the lease) of your current residence (short or long term) and proof of the ability to pay the rent (salary statements, pension statement, income statement).

-Although proof of ability to pay rent is not a requirement, most of the agencies will require it to make sure you have the means to pay for the rent regularly.
+Although proof of ability to pay rent is not a requirement, most of agencies will require it to make sure you have the means to pay for the rent regularly.